- Earthing Basics

 Research on Earthing started in 2000 and led to the development of grounding mats, body bands, and patches for indoor use.
 Consider them as “barefoot substitutes” that allow you to be connected inside to the Earth outside.

-What can you expect to feel when you start Earthing?
+What can I expect to feel when I start Earthing?

-Most people feel better right away.
+Everybody is different.
+Many people feel better right away.
 They sleep better.
 Have more energy and less pain.
 But some individuals can feel temporary symptoms of detoxification as the body starts to function more efficiently.
+These are generally people with some disease or with chronic inflammation and pain who have not been grounded for many years.
 For the details, please read our article new to Earthing.

 Is Earthing a new concept?

-No. Throughout practically all of history, humans have walked barefoot on the Earth.
+Not at all.
+Throughout practically all of history, humans have walked barefoot on the Earth.
 They have sat and slept on conductive animal skins, and fashioned those skins into footwear.
-All this ordinary activity has enabled our predecessors to absorb into their bodies the Earth’s natural healing energy.
+All this ordinary activity has enabled our predecessors to absorb the Earth’s natural healing energy which prevented the build-up of inflammation in their bodies.
 During the late 1880s, a back-to-Nature movement in Germany featured walking barefoot and sleeping directly on the Earth for which many positive health claims were made.
 For more on this movement, refer to the Earthing book.
+You can also read in the Earthing book how Clint Ober rediscovered this forgotten way of life in the late 1990s.

 In this high-tech age is Earthing really important?